On this page:

 The Internship Program believes professional skills and attitudes are developed and internalized through mentoring, supervised clinical practice, relationship with clients and colleagues of diverse backgrounds, didactic training, scholarly, and opportunity to work with multidisciplinary professionals.
 Therefore, the Internship Program is structured so that interns assume increasing clinical responsibilities in the context of appropriate supervisory support and professional role modeling; work with diverse populations and with professionals from other disciplines; participate in didactic training regarding clinical topics and professional issues; present assessment and psychotherapy teaching cases; and interact with and learn from diverse peers and supervisors who are engaged in a variety of professional roles and community settings.
 The program requires 2,000 hours for completion of the Internship Program, with the program commencing the first week of July concluding the final week of June.

 The Internship Program offers a wide range of clinical training experiences that require interns to complete two primary clinical rotations: one internal, the other external.
-Counseling and Wellness Services, the University’s student counseling center, and the General Practice Clinic, the school’s community based training /service center, represent the internal rotation options.
-Currently, external rotation options include the Dayton Children's Hospital, within its pediatric psychology department; CompDrug, a mental health and substance abuse treatment center; Eastway Behavioral Healthcare, a community mental health center; Summit Behavioral Healthcare, a public acute/chronic psychiatric forensic facility; and Upper Valley Medical Center, serving its EAP and inpatient programs.
+Counseling and Wellness Services, the university’s student counseling center, and the General Practice Clinic, the school’s community based training/service center, represent the internal rotation options.
+Currently, external rotation options include the Dayton Children's Hospital, within its pediatric psychology department; CompDrug, a mental health and substance abuse treatment center; Eastway Behavioral Healthcare, a community mental health center; the Miami County Juvenile Court; and Summit Behavioral Healthcare, a public acute/chronic psychiatric forensic facility.
 Rotations tend to be stable from year to year, but may change as opportunities or challenges present themselves.

 External rotations are managed through the APPIC Match, with internal rotations assigned by the training coordinator based on intern preferences and other considerations.
 All rotations are either two days per week for twelve months or four days per week for six months, with rotation structure predetermined to optimize the training experience.
 Each intern is assigned a primary supervisor(s), who is a licensed psychologist, at each rotation and whose role, in collaboration with the rotation director, is to oversee the intern training experience at that rotation.
 In addition to the primary supervisor, interns are often assigned or have access to one or more secondary supervisors.
 Each primary supervisor develops with the intern an Individual Training Plan outlining training goals and objectives for that rotation.
 The primary supervisor is available to the Training Director to discuss all aspects of the intern’s experience during that rotation.